ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Experiments

+For language tasks, we evaluate on the GLUE benchmark~\cite{wang2018glue} and report results on its eight core tasks: CoLA, SST-2, MRPC, STS-B, QQP, QNLI, MNLI, and RTE.

+\paragraph{Models.} For vision tasks, we adopt CLIP-derived Vision Transformers (ViTs)~\cite{dosovitskiy2020vit,radford2021clip}, including ViT-B/32, ViT-B/16, and ViT-L/14.
+The corresponding fine-tuned checkpoints are taken from the TSV-M suite~\cite{gargiulo2025tsvm}.

 For language tasks, we consider both the RoBERTa~\cite{Liu2019roberta} and GPT-2~\cite{radford2019gpt2} model families, conducting experiments on RoBERTa-Base, RoBERTa-Large, and GPT-2.
-RoBERTa checkpoints are sourced from the Twin-Merging benchmark~\cite{lu2024twin}, while GPT-2 checkpoints are obtained from the FusionBench benchmark~\cite{tang2024fusionbench}.
-Additionally, we also evaluate our method on the Llama-3B-Instruct \cite{Touvron2023LLaMAOA} and report the results in the Appendix~B.
+RoBERTa checkpoints are sourced from the Twin-Merging benchmark~\cite{lu2024twin}, while GPT-2 checkpoints are obtained from FusionBench~\cite{tang2024fusionbench}.
+We also evaluate on Llama-3B-Instruct~\cite{Touvron2023LLaMAOA}, with results reported in Appendix \ref{app:vit_scaling}.